What is scoliosis?

 What kinds of treatment are available?

-Bracing does not work for everyone and every curve.
-If you have a very large curve or one that does not stop getting worse with a brace, your doctor will probably recommend surgery.
+- Surgery: Bracing does not work for everyone and every curve.
+If you have a very large curve or one that does not stop getting worse with a brace, your HCP will probably recommend surgery.
 There are different types of surgery.
 Some may be better for your specific curve than other types.
 The main purpose of scoliosis surgery is to fuse (join together) the bones of your curve.
 The fusion keeps your spine straight.
 Your surgeon will talk to you about your options, the different types of surgery, and the different types of implants available.
 Implants are devices that are inserted during surgery.
 They remain in your back after surgery and help keep your spine straight.

 - What will happen if I don't have surgery?